Virginia · South

 - Lone star tickNot established

-- Gulf Coast tickReported
+- Gulf Coast tickNot established

 Diseases found in local ticks

-Tick control in Norfolk city County, VA
+Tick control in Norfolk city, VA

-Professional tick control across Norfolk city County usually means a barrier treatment along the lawn edge, leaf litter, stone walls, and shady borders where ticks wait for a host, applied two to four times a season by a licensed pest control company.
-It is the single most effective way to cut tick numbers in the part of the yard your family actually uses, and it matters most in Norfolk city County's more wooded towns.
+Professional tick control across Norfolk city usually means a barrier treatment along the lawn edge, leaf litter, stone walls, and shady borders where ticks wait for a host, applied two to four times a season by a licensed pest control company.
+It is the single most effective way to cut tick numbers in the part of the yard your family actually uses, and it matters most in Norfolk city's more wooded towns.

-Most Norfolk city County homeowners pay about $100 to $200 per visit for professional tick spraying, or roughly $350 to $600 for a full season of barrier treatments, depending on lot size and how wooded the property is.
+Most Norfolk city homeowners pay about $100 to $200 per visit for professional tick spraying, or roughly $350 to $600 for a full season of barrier treatments, depending on lot size and how wooded the property is.
 Quotes are free, so it costs nothing to get a real number for your yard.

-Common questions about ticks in Norfolk city County
+Common questions about ticks in Norfolk city

-Every town in Norfolk city County has its own daily tick-risk score built from local weather, habitat, and season.
+Every town in Norfolk city has its own daily tick-risk score built from local weather, habitat, and season.
 Pick your town below for today's reading and a 7-day outlook.

-What ticks live in Norfolk city County?
+What ticks live in Norfolk city?

-Is Lyme disease common in Norfolk city County?
+Is Lyme disease common in Norfolk city?

-All towns in Norfolk city County
+All towns in Norfolk city

 Tick risk is local.
 Pick the town nearest you.